 What Does Trouble Code P0122 Mean?

-Once the throttle plate starts to close, the TPS signal voltage decreases.
+And as the throttle plate closes, the TPS voltage signal decreases.

 For a more detailed explanation of how the TPS works, take a look at the section: What Does The Throttle Position Sensor Do?